-What camera should you buy?
-The answer will be based on your budget, but I am going to recommend the Sony a7iii as a smart choice in full frame cameras.
-The eye tracking system will give you an advantage when shooting portraits, and the dynamic range will help you in bright or dark situations when shooting in RAW.
-The Sony has been a staple in the mirrorless camera world for the last few years and it’s award winning performance will allow you to grow for the foreseeable future.
+Based on a $1500 budget, I recommend the Sony a7iii as a smart choice for a beginner full-frame camera.
+The eye tracking system gives you an advantage when shooting portraits, and the dynamic range will help you in bright or dark situations when shooting in RAW.
+If you have a smaller budget under $1000 then I recommend considering the Sony a6400 APSC mirrorless camera.

 But, before you go out and jump on the mirrorless camera train, let’s think about some questions that every beginner should ask when wondering what camera should you buy.

 Starting the buying process of cameras and lenses